-Farmland, o Importance the maps pr Farmland M Program of me Farmland, Unique or Farmland of Statewide (Farmland), as shown on epared pursuant to the apping and Monitoring the California Resources non-agricultural use? existing zoning for use, or a Williamson Act ⊠ cause rezon defined in P section 1222 defined by F section 4526 Timberland existing zoning for, or ning of, forest land (as ublic Resources Code 20(g)), timberland (as Public Resources Code 6), or timberland zoned Production (as defined nent Code section , e loss of forest land or of forest land to se? $\boxtimes$ environment location or n conversion of agricultural of or changes in the existing to which, due to their nature, could result in of Farmland, to non-use or conversion of o non-forest use?
+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown or the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?